Preview

 From the Command Center right panel, click Start Preview.
 The system:

-- Builds a container from the framework-specific Docker image
+- Builds a container from the framework-specific image

 - Runs the install command (if configured)